mandelamane/TalkWithGPT/README.md

 pip install -r requirements.txt
 ```

+if you can not install pyopenjtalk, you excute `pip install pyopenjtalk==0.2.0 --no-use-pep517` in terminal.

 ## run

 For running the chatbot, use

 ```
-python chatbot.py
+python chatbot.py --system content.txt --whisper base
 ```

+If you stop this program, you say "やめた".

-If you want to give chatgpt a personality, rewrite system.content.
+If you want to give chatgpt a personality, rewrite content.txt